 Growing up, I was a giant nerd.
 I was quiet, I was studious and got straight As, played an instrument and spent my spare time drawing.
 I wasn’t allowed to wear makeup, and my mom worked at the school so there was no applying it after I left the house.
 My clothes were hand-me-downs and I had zero sense of fashion style.
 I was what I called a “late bloomer.”
 I used to be jealous of the ‘popular’ girls, the ones who seemed happy and effortlessly pretty.
 I never wanted to be a cheerleader, but I was envious of having whatever it took to be one…until I saw what happened to one girl who made it and for some reason, didn’t fit in.
+This was my first memorable experience with bitterness and jealousy.

 The morning after the announcements were made, the hallways were abuzz with the excitement many felt about who was on the next year’s squad.
 Then word got out that a surprise had occurred.
 Someone who had previously been thought of as a band nerd got the hallowed title of cheerleader and a girl that had been seen as a shoe-in didn’t make it.
 Whispers, comments, side eye began.
 The hazing that happened to no one else.
 It was an eye-opening moment of how mean people can be and how jealousy can affect someone so strongly.
 The girl ended up leaving the squad a few months later.
 I honestly don’t remember who took her spot, which speaks to the fact that in the big picture, who cares who made the cheerleading squad…yet I am pretty sure it wasn’t that simple for the one who grew tired of the bad way she was treated and quit.